Adaptive Bayesian density estimation in sup-norm: Organization

 \section{Organization}

 This document is supplementary material for the article \textit{Adaptive Bayesian density estimation in sup-norm}.
 It contains the missing proofs for the \textit{spike-and-slab} prior example.
-It presents the results in a self-contained manner so as to facilitate the reading. \begin{itemize} \item In \cref{sec:sm:notations-1}, we introduce some new notations that were not needed in the main document, but which we will need in the supplemental. \item In \cref{sec:sm:expon-rand-wavel}, we recall the prior definition. \item In \cref{sec:sm:hell-contr}, we prove the posterior concentration on small Hellinger neighborhoods of the true density.
-This is the first step toward concentration in stronger distances. \item In \cref{sec:sm:cdot_2-cdot_1-infty}, we prove concentration of the wavelet coefficients in $\|\cdot\|_2$ and $\|\cdot\|_{1,\infty}$ norms, as needed by the \cref{ass:2,ass:3} of the main document. \item Finally, in \cref{sec:sm:contr-rema-log}, we prove that \cref{ass:1} is satisfied for the spike-and-slab example, for $(\indivrate{j})$ taken as in the main document. \end{itemize}
+We refer to the main document for all the definitions. \begin{itemize} \item In \cref{sec:sm:notations-1}, we introduce some new notations that were not needed in the main document, but which we will need in the supplemental. \item In \cref{sec:sm:hell-contr}, we prove the posterior concentration on small Hellinger neighborhoods of the true density.
+This is the first step toward concentration in stronger distances. \item In \cref{sec:sm:uniform-consistency}, we prove posterior concentration on $\LP{2}$ neighborhoods and uniform posterior consistency, which is needed to prove the \cref{main-lem:consistencyset} stated in the main document. \item In \cref{sec:sm:proof-lem:consistency}, we give the proofs that are missing in the main document.
+In particular, the \cref{main-lem:consistencyset} establishing the posterior concentration on $\consistencyset$ is proved in \cref{sec:sm:proof-lem:consistency}, the \cref{main-lem:4:new} controlling the covariance terms is proved in \cref{sec:relat-contr-covar}, and finally \cref{main-lem:2,main-lem:3} are proved in \cref{sec:proofs-lem:2-lem:3}.